karstenw/nodebox-pyobjc/README.md

 1. New Examples subfolder "New Functions" which contains examples for the new functions.

-The adapted Nodebox library is available here: [Library](https://github.com/karstenw/Library).
-Download as zip, unpack, rename to 'NodeBox' and move it to ~/Library/Application Support/.
+The adapted Nodebox library is now included in the [download](http://goo.gl/vkuBeV).
+Open Nodebox, go to preferences and set the Library folder to the included one "NodeBox-Library".
+The repository is here: [Library](https://github.com/karstenw/Library).

 Latest changes
 --------------

+2017-06-18 Version 1.9.21 Added shoebot files to document types ('.bot'), color definitions can be hex strings.

+2017-06-12 Version 1.9.20 Added License from origin, isqrt,

 2017-05-28 Version 1.9.19.
 Added setup_console.py.
 If all needed libraries are installed, NodeBox can be installed as a standard Python lib.
 Scripts can be executed without the app.